CatX711/LingoLang/README.md

 <br />

 By using `--Req` we make our request.
 Isn't that convenient? <br />
 Another useful thing to know is how to make comments.
-Comments are text in your code that serves as info for anyone reading it.
+Comments are pieces of text in your code that serve as info for anyone reading it.
 You probably know that alredy.
 So, how do you comment in Lingo?

 <br />